williamtanws/beanframework/README.md

 ## Why Beanframework

-Beanframework is a project template with ready made modules such as user management, login function, cronjob and so on.
+Beanframework is a 100% open source project with ready made modules such as user management, login function, cronjob and so on.
 Beanframework is not a product and not build for any specific solution, it is a project framework with template that help you kick start your fresh project, with all the basic modules needed.

 ## Technologies